How to Convince a Woman that Sex is Bad: An Instruction Manual for Men who Feel Entitled to Undermine Women’s Feelings and Desires

 Kyle: And I think this is all also related to you saying last night that you want to hang out more, and I made (another) terrible joke “what like 1.5 times a week?
 Haha” Not funny.

 [I had told him that I knew he recognized that I was someone who needed a lot of personal space, and appreciated that he respected that space, but was wondering if we had similar preferences or he was simply trying to respect my preferences, because I would actually like less space.
 He answered by going on this terrible diatribe about how it’s important to respect each other’s space because he doesn’t know what he’s doing with his life, and he jumps from relationship to relationship without putting any thought into it.
-Over the past few years, he’s basically found the first person who will give him attention after breaking up, and sticks with them for a bit, then off to the next one.
-After breaking up with his girlfriend of 7 years, he was in a 3-year thing, then a 1-year thing (with Lisa), then an extremely chaotic 3-month thing (the “craziest” relationship he has ever been in.)
+Over the past few years, he’s basically found the first person who will give him attention after breakups, and sticks with them for a bit, then off to the next one.
+After breaking up with his girlfriend of 7 years, he was in a 3-year thing, then a 1-year thing (with Lisa), then an extremely chaotic 3-month thing (the “craziest” relationship he has ever been in, with a hysterical woman who, no joke, studies Freud.)
 I felt extremely dismissed but mustered up the courage to timidly bring up that I’d like to hang out “marginally” more than once a week, which had roughly been our routine up until that point.
 And he made the quip, “What, like 1.5 times?”
-Which was in reference to my mentioning earlier in the evening that I went to my ceramics studio approximately 1.5 times per week, as in sometimes once and sometimes twice.
+Which was in reference to my mentioning earlier in the evening that I went to my ceramics studio approximately 1.5 times per week, as in, sometimes once and sometimes twice.
 Ugh.]

 Kyle: You really were vulnerable in saying that, and I’m sorry for not responding with the seriousness that you said it.
 That was shitty.